 Planning a Long-Distance Move to or from Atlanta?
-Know Your Moving Company First!04/07/2017Think about this scenario (if it hasn’t already given you nightmares!):You’d been your long-distance move for a long time.You reviewed three different Atlanta interstate moving companies, all of which appeared to be reliable, and finally opted for the one that provided the lowest estimate.Moving day comes.The moving crew loads your household goods for your new home.And it never gets there.
-It vanishes – along with most of your worldly possessions.Ah, come on!
-That hasn’t really happened, has it?
-Sadly, it has.
+Know Your Moving Company First!04/07/2017Think about this scenario (if it hasn’t already given you nightmares!):You’d been your long-distance move for a long time.You reviewed three different Atlanta interstate moving companies, all of which appeared to be reliable, and finally opted for the one that provided the lowest estimate.You’re all set for Moving Day.The moving crew loads your heads out for your new home.And it never gets there.
+It vanishes – along with most of your worldly possessions.Ah, get real!
+That doesn’t actuallyhappen, does it?
+Unfortunately, it does.
 But that is an extreme scenario.
 What’s more probable with, shall we say, “less than honest” movers is that they won’t purloin a homeowner’s belongings outright; they’ll simply hold them hostage until the homeowner forks over more money.
 Of course, these are but two of many types of moving scams.
-Sites like Moving.com and MovingScam.com reveal more.So if you’ve had any trepidations – any nightmares – about something like this befalling you, take them as a warning: DON’T SIGN ON WITH A MOVING COMPANY UNTIL YOU KNOW THAT COMPANY’S LEGIT!Bypass moving companies that …don’t have a physical address.
+Sites like Moving.com and MovingScam.com reveal more.So if you’ve had any trepidations – any nightmares – about something like this befalling you, take them as a warning: DON’T SIGN ON WITH A MOVING COMPANY UNTIL YOU KNOW THAT COMPANY’S LEGIT!Steer clear of moving companies that …don’t have a physical address.
 P.O. boxes are a dead giveaway.
 Check the phone book.
 And check online at Google Maps or Google Earth.have a bad record with the Better Business Bureau.
 Get on bbb.org.
 There you’ll see reviews of over 20,000 moving-oriented companies.charge a fee to provide you with an estimate.
 That’s not something any respectable mover would do.don’t offer written estimates – or say they’ll determine your charges only after they’ve loaded the truck.
 Again: that’s simply not done by quality movers.provide you with an estimate that sounds to good to be true.
 It undoubtedly is!
 (You know the old adage!)ask you to sign documents that have blank lines to be filled in later.
 All contractual elements should be spelled out in writing and agreed upon before you sign anything.
 (Another old cliché you surely know!)don’t have a valid U.S. Department of Transportation (DOT) license,don’t have a valid Motor Carrier (MC) license, anddon’t have a DOT or MC number that’s less than 3 years old …or aren’t insured.
-You can confirm all this at the DOT website’s Mover Registration Search, https://ai.fmcsa.dot.gove/hhg/search.asp.
-Keep in mind, all moving companies for hire as interstate movers are required to be licensed and insured for interstate commerce.Here’s still another ripe cliché for you: It’s better to be safe than sorry.
+You can check all this out at the DOT website’s Mover Registration Search, https://ai.fmcsa.dot.gove/hhg/search.asp.
+Keep in mind, all moving companies for hire as interstate movers are required to be licensed and insured for interstate commerce.Here’s still another ancient proverb for you: It’s better to be safe than sorry.
 Exercising a bit of due diligence up front and discovering all you can about the movers you’re contemplating before you hire can save you a lot of headaches and heartaches when your move is being carried out.And your best information source?
 The Internet!
 Or it is so long as you’re not just going to the websites of the movers you’re considering.
 Follow the links we provide above for solid, trustworthy third-party corroboration of a long-distance mover’s credentials … or lack thereof.While you’re at it, we heartily encourage you to use these sites to investigate A-1 Freeman Moving Group here in Atlanta also.
 We’ve been long-distances movers – not to mention local and intrastate movers – of excellent repute for a long, long time.
 And we’re pleased to present tools like these to help you make smart decisions for smooth moves.